Jacob Gagan

-Jacob Gagan (born 25 March 1993) is an Australian professional rugby league footballer currently playing for FC Lezignan in the Elite One Championship.
+Jacob Gagan (born 25 March 1993) is an Australian professional rugby league footballer currently playing for the Norths Devils in the Queensland Cup.

-He previously played for the Cronulla-Sutherland Sharks, Newcastle Knights and the South Sydney Rabbitohs in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks, Newcastle Knights and the South Sydney Rabbitohs in the National Rugby League and for FC Lezignan in the Elite One Championship.

 Background

 Born in Westmead, New South Wales, Gagan played his junior rugby league for the Cabramatta Two Blues, before being signed by the Parramatta Eels.

 Playing career

 Early career

 From 2010 to 2012, Gagan played for the Parramatta Eels' NYC team.
 In 2010, he played for the Australian Schoolboys.
-In 2013, he joined the Manly Warringah Sea Eagles on a 1-year contract.
+In 2013, he joined the Manly Warringah Sea Eagles on a one-year contract.
 In November 2013, he signed a one-year contract with the Cronulla-Sutherland Sharks starting in 2014.

 2014

-In round 13 of the 2014 NRL season, Gagan made his NRL debut for Cronulla-Sutherland against the St. George Illawarra Dragons, playing on the wing in the Sharks' 0-30 loss at WIN Stadium.
+In round 13 of the 2014 NRL season, Gagan made his NRL debut for Cronulla-Sutherland against the St. George Illawarra Dragons, playing on the wing in the Sharks' 0–30 loss at WIN Stadium.
 In July, he re-signed with Cronulla on a two-year contract.
 Gagan made a total of seven appearances for Cronulla in the 2014 NRL season as the club finished last on the table.